srivastavashubhamji/SlidingMenu/README.md

 SlidingMenu ([Play Store Demo][7])
 ===========

-SlidingMenu is an Open Source Android library that allows developers to easily create applications with sliding menus like those made popular in the Google+, YouTube, and Facebook apps.
-Feel free to use it all you want in your Android apps provided that you cite this project and include the license in your app.
+Feel free to use SlidingMenu.
+It's an Open Source Android library that allows developers to easily create applications with sliding menus like those made popular in the Google+, YouTube, and Facebook apps.
+It all you want in your Android apps provided that you cite this project and include the license in your app.

 SlidingMenu is currently used in some awesome Android apps.
 Here's a list of some of them:
 * [Foursquare][15]